 This blog was created for people who look for a reliable source of information or want to raise their level of knowledge and awareness of issues related to health and pediatrics.
 I will try to provide my readers with medical knowledge, which is often only available to doctors, and ensure that parents have a better understanding of how to take care of their children when they are healthy or what to do when they are sick.
 I also want to give some advice about practical aspects of child care, answer questions that my readers may have and address their concerns.
 All information on this blog is grounded in the latest knowledge in the field of pediatrics, backed with the most recent scientific research and compliant with the recommendations of Polish and international health organizations.

 In the end, I would like to stress that all information that can be found on the Internet, including my blog, or coming from books, magazines or other people, should not be treated as a substitution of a consultation with a medical practitioner, who very often has a detailed specialist knowledge and much wider perspective on health-related issues.
-It is also important to keep in mind, that it is impossible to precisely diagnose anyone during an over-the-phone or e-mail consultation, not to mention giving advice on appropriate treatment methods.
-The worst possible solution is ignoring the symptoms or trying to perform any form of self-administered treatment or self-medication, as I very often hear: “because I have some medicines left after my elder child, and now my younger has exactly the same symptoms”.
+It is also important to keep in mind, that the worst possible solution is ignoring the symptoms or trying to perform any form of self-administered treatment or self-medication, as I very often hear: “because I have some medicines left after my elder child, and now my younger has exactly the same symptoms”.
 This approach can have very dangerous consequences.
 It is important to remember that children are our future and we should do our best to give them the best care possible.